Frequently Asked Questions

 Some applications will take longer than others to process, even if they are in the same family or group.
 This does not mean that the application has been lost.
-As each application is assessed individually, each person may have a different immigration history, system check, assessment, and review process.
+As each application is assessed individually, each person may have a different immigration history, require different system checks, assessment, and review processes.
 We thank you for your patience.

-You can also provide this advice to our email address for the Australian Embassy in Hanoi firstname.lastname@example.org or the Australian Consulate General in Ho Chi Minh City at email@example.com.
+If you submitted a paper application to a Visa Application Centre, you can also provide this advice to our email address for the Australian Embassy in Hanoi firstname.lastname@example.org or the Australian Consulate General in Ho Chi Minh City at email@example.com.
 Your letter of withdrawal should include your full name, date of birth, and any file reference numbers (if known).
-You can also complete and send us Form 1446 to withdraw your application: https://www.homeaffairs.gov.au/forms/Documents/1446.pdf
+You can also complete and send us Form 1446 to withdraw your application: https://immi.homeaffairs.gov.au/form-listing/forms/1446.pdf

 Applicants who withdraw:

 - are not eligible for a refund of the visa application charge simply because the application has been withdrawn.

 - cannot ask for withdrawals to be reversed (withdrawals are final)

 - have no access to have a withdrawal reviewed by the Department or the Administrative Appeals Tribunal.